 Another option is install the Rip Prevention mod written by Brian McFadyen and Brent Hemphil.
 Many bots scrape data and often avoid bot traps.
 The Rip prevention mods checks if a visitor's accesses are rapid and repeated.
 If they are, a warning is issued and if the accesses continue rapid and repeatedly, the visitor is temporarily banned and an explanation page is displayed.
 Warnings and bans are disabled for administrators and logged in users.
 The mod creates a check_access.php file that can be edited manually to add or remove bots.
 You can optionally install the Rip Challenge Mod.
 This mod works with the Rip Prevention Mod by adding a CAPTCHA challenge after a configurable number of accesses (default 30) for non registered users.
 Using these two mods, along with Bot-Trap, Bot access has been dramatically reduced on my website.

 IMPORTANT!
-If you install this mod regularly monitor additions to the .htaccess file.
-Although applebot, bingbot, googlebot, msnbot and many others claim they follow robots.txt rules they DO NOT.
-These bots along with many others were blocked on my site even though the correct entries were present in robots.txt.
-I verified this by checking robots.txt with Google's tester.
-If a "good bot" gets blocked you can allow continued access by removing their IP address from the .htaccess file but leave their IP address line in the blacklist.dat file.
+If you install this mod, regularly monitor additions to the .htaccess file.
+Although applebot, bingbot, googlebot, msnbot and many others claim to follow the robots.txt rules they DO NOT.
+These good bots were blocked on my site even though the correct entries were present in robots.txt file.
+This was verified using Google's robots.txt tester.
+If a "good bot" gets blocked you can allow continued access by removing their IP address from the .htaccess file but leave their IP address line in the blacklist file.
 This will prevent the bot from being added again even if they trip the bot-trap.

 Bryan Larson developed the TNG Bot-trap Mod from bot-trap code written by Daniel Webb.
 I used it until Apache 2.4 was installed.
 The TNG WIKI version can be used with Apache 2.4 provided the Apache mod_access_compat Module is installed.
 If the module is not installed you will get an error.
 Most hosts use the module but it is not used on my Synology NAS.
 This version of Bryan's Bot-trap was modified to work with Apache 2.4 authorization containers.
 It is NOT compatible with Apache 2.2 and uses "Require not ip" instead of "Deny from ip".
 If you have an existing Apache .htaccess file, extract the Bot-trap files to the TNG mod folder and run mod manager.
 Select "Run Checks" from the Bot-trap install menu.
 Run checks will look for the Apache containers and add them if they are not present.
 If your previous .htaccess file has denied ip addresses or hosts, edit the .htaccess file and change "Deny from" to "Require not" and move those entries between the <RequireAll> and </RequireAll> tags.
 Failure to place those lines between the tags may cause a server 500 error.
 It may be possible to use both commands if the mod_access_compat Module is installed but you could get unpredictable results in some cases.